Palanga Mayor Jonas Šliūpas Museum

-The Museum of the Mayor of Palanga Jonas Šliūpas is an open meeting place where different opinions, communities and generations can listen to each other and learn about themselves and others.
-Today the Jonas Šliūpas House is open to current, not always comfortable stories or contemporary issues, to the diversity of artistic styles and expressions of ideas, to dialogue and respect for different opinions.
-It is a home where stories told by artefacts, artists and other creators find refuge in their work, which often raises social issues and conflicts that are not always comfortable for society.
-During the First World War, the building housed a German topographical office that mapped the changing shores of the beach after storms.
-When Palanga was incorporated into the territory of the independent state of Lithuania, many of the villas and guesthouses changed hands.
-Jonas Šliūpas (1861-1944) and his family lived in the villa from 1931 to 1944.
-When Palanga became a town in 1933, Jonas Šliūpas became the first mayor of the town, and he led the town on and off from 1933 to 1941.
-During his tenure as mayor, Šliūpas set up an office in his house, where he discussed and resolved issues concerning the town’s activities and the people of Palanga.
-As the second Soviet occupation approached, the Šliūpas family left their home in 1944 and moved to Bruges (Austria). Šliūpas died on 6 November 1944 in Berlin (Germany) and was buried in the Lithuanian National Cemetery in Chicago (USA).
+During World War I, the building housed a German topographical office, which recorded the changes in the beach embankments after storms.
+When Palanga became part of the independent state of Lithuania, many villas and guesthouses changed owners.
+From 1931 to 1944, Jonas Šliūpas (1861–1944) lived in the villa with his family.
+In 1933, when Palanga was granted city rights, Jonas Šliūpas became the first mayor of the city, leading it with interruptions from 1933 to 1941.
+While serving as mayor, J. Šliūpas set up an office in his home, where he discussed and resolved issues related to the city’s activities and residents with the people of Palanga.
+With the second Soviet occupation approaching, the Šliūpas family left their home in 1944 and moved to Brėgencas (Austria).
+J. Šliūpas died on November 6, 1944, in Berlin (Germany) and was buried in the Lithuanian National Cemetery in Chicago (USA).

-The museum is a meeting place where communities, renowned Lithuanian artists, historians, cultural historians, art historians and other creators explore, through cultural-creative practices, the historical and cultural identity issues of the local population and the region, where events and personalities are brought to life through reflection and the search for new meanings of enlightenment.
-Today the Jonas Šliūpas House is open to relevant, not always comfortable stories or contemporary issues, to the diversity of artistic styles and expressions of ideas, a house of dialogue and respect for different opinions, where different communities, generations, learn by discovering themselves and others.
-The museum organises excursions, training courses and workshops for schoolchildren and young people, works with social partners and improves access to the museum for people with special needs.
-Address and contacts
+The museum is a meeting place where communities, famous Lithuanian artists, historians, cultural experts, art critics, and other creators explore issues of historical and cultural identity relevant to local residents and the region through cultural and creative practices, actualizing events and personalities, reflecting and searching for new meanings of place.
+Today, the Jono Šliūpas House is open to relevant, not always comfortable stories or contemporary themes, to a variety of artistic styles and ideas, to dialogue and respect for different opinions, where different communities and generations learn and discover themselves and others.
+The museum organizes tours, educational programs, and creative workshops for schoolchildren and young people, collaborates with social partners, and improves the museum’s accessibility for people with special needs.

 Vytauto g.
 23A, Palanga